oqolarte/oblong/content/project/encode.md

 ## Scanning of Documents

-Currently, we have no scanner per se in our home.
+Currently, we have no scanner in our home.

 Instead, I used the Adobe Scan app on the iPhone that I still had.
 It's fine.